10675NAT Asbestos Awareness Training Course Online?

 How Much Does the 10675NAT Training Cost?

 The average price of the 10675NAT training course can vary, depending on the company providing the course and the region.
-In Canberra, Sydney and Melbourne, the typical price for this course is $265.
+In Canberra, Sydney and Melbourne, the typical price for this course is $227.
 In Brisbane, you may pay between $220 and $250.
-The course is not that popular outside of Canberra because it is not mandatory.
+The course is not as popular outside of Canberra because it is not mandatory although many workers residing outside Canberra will obviously need the training if doing construction work in Canberra.

 These are just the typical prices.
 However, many companies offer discounts for group training.
 If you have six or more workers that require the 10675NAT training course, you may qualify for a group discount.